 How much does a virtual CISO cost?

-Now that you have seen all the benefits, I bet you are wondering how much does outsourcing cost.
-Unfortunately, this is a hard question to answer as every organisation’s risk and compliance requirements will be different.
+Now that you have seen all the benefits, I bet you wonder how much outsourcing costs.
+Unfortunately, this is hard to answer as every organisation’s risk and compliance requirements will differ.

 Many companies offer a virtual CISO outsourcing service, so you will have a lot to choose from.
 When making your selection, Risk Crew recommends that you look for the following traits: